83 Leonis: Planetary system

 Planet 83 Leonis Bb was discovered in Jan 2005 by the California and Carnegie Planet Search team, who use the radial velocity method to detect planets.
 The planet's minimum mass is less than half of the mass of Saturn.
 It orbits very close to the star, completing one orbit in about 17 days.

 In 2010, a second planet, 83 Leonis Bc, was claimed, but was found to be a false positive in 2016.
+However, in 2023 a different second planet was discovered, also given the designation "c".